TugboatQA/docs/tugboat-dashboard/repository/settings/index.md

 ### Tests

 Provides an option to run the repo's test suite after building every Preview.
+When enabled it will trigger the `tugboat-test` endpoint in your [Makefile](/build-script).

 ### Tugboat